 Based on the profound impact seen with NGM282 in NASH patients across the measured non-invasive parameters assessed in cohort 1, an adaptive, open-label, single-blind cohort of three dosing groups known as cohort 2 was added to evaluate: 1) lower doses of NGM282 (0.3 and 1 mg); 2) histologic response at 12 weeks in a 3 mg dose group; and 3) the ability of concomitant statin use to mitigate drug-induced LDL cholesterol elevations.
 Additional MRI-PDFF images were collected at week 6 to further assess the potential for LFC responses at an earlier point in time and to evaluate the persistence of response at week 18 (six weeks after the end of treatment).
 The demographics and baseline patient characteristics of cohort 2 were similar to those in cohort 1.
-Preliminary data for the 3 mg dose in Cohort 2 and 1 mg dose in Cohort 3 include only those patients who completed treatment with paired biopsies at baseline and week 12.
-Preliminary data from cohort 2 demonstrates that a significant amount of the decrease in LFC occurs by week 6 and further consolidates towards normalization at week 12 in the 1 mg and 3 mg dosing groups.
-The 1 mg and 3 mg dose groups in cohort 2 showed similar reductions of LFC and ALT levels, and were consistent with the week 12 changes observed with the 3 mg dose in cohort 1.
+Preliminary data from cohort 2 demonstrates that a significant amount of the decrease in LFC occurs by week 6 and further consolidates towards normalization at week 12 in the 1 mg and 3 mg dose groups in cohort 2 showed similar reductions of LFC and ALT levels, and were consistent with the week 12 changes observed with the 3 mg dose in cohort 1.
 Serum levels of C4 were significantly decreased at week 12, with the 3 mg dose group demonstrating reduction of 93% from baseline (p<0.0001).
-Preliminary data from cohort 2 indicates that the 1 mg and 3 mg dose groups also had statistically significant reductions from baseline in PRO-C3 levels (-4.7 and -11.1 ng/ml, respectively, p<0.05) and PIIINP (-2.0 and -3.3 ng/ml, respectively, p<0.001) and TIMP-1 (-33.1 and -42.7 ng/ml, respectively, p<0.05) components of the ELF score at week 12.
+Preliminary data from cohort 2 indicates that the 1 mg and 3 mg dose groups also had statistically significant reductions from baseline in PRO-C3 levels (-4.7 and -11.1 ng/ml, respectively, p<0.05) and PIIINP (-2.2 and -3.0 ng/ml, respectively, p<0.01) and TIMP-1 (-35.8 and -38.5 ng/ml, respectively, p<0.01) components of the ELF score at week 12.
 The 0.3 mg dose group in cohort 2 demonstrated a reduced treatment response overall as compared to the 1 mg and 3 mg cohorts, based on the reductions in LFC, levels of ALT and the fibrosis markers.
-Preliminary data indicates that, six weeks after the end of NGM282 treatment, the relative levels of LFC and ALT levels remained suppressed, with reductions approximately 20% to 39% and 18% to 44% below baseline levels across doses evaluated in cohorts 2 and 3, respectively.
+Preliminary data indicates that, six weeks after the end of NGM282 treatment, the relative levels of LFC and ALT levels remained suppressed, with reductions approximately 20% to 39% and 16% to 44% below baseline levels across doses evaluated in cohorts 2 and 3, respectively.
 Similarly, reductions in PRO-C3 levels and ELF score components in NGM282-treated patients were sustained six weeks after the end of NGM282 treatment.